MeanPug/django-crmify/README.md

 *Basic Sales Funnel*
 1. User comes to site and registers, triggers crmify to create a lead
-2. User makes makes a purchase, triggering a Conversion event which syncs to Insightly and updates the Lead from a status of `NotContacted` to `Converted`
+2. User makes a purchase, triggering a Conversion event which syncs to Insightly and updates the Lead from a status of `NotContacted` to `Converted`

 ## Installation
 ```